toby1984/threadwatch/README.md

 Requirements for compiling the JVMTI agent
 ------------------------------------------

-Beware: I only tested compilation on my 64-bit Ubuntu 12.04. you may need additional/different compiler flags and/or paths for your environment.
+Beware: I only tested compilation on my 64-bit Ubuntu 12.04.
+You may need additional/different compiler flags and/or paths for your environment.

 - GNU C / make
 - libpthread